About the Transit Benefits Program

 Background

-City of Somerville will be distributing 1200 free monthly MBTA transit passes to eligible households through the Somerville Public Schools Family Liaisons.
-These passes are pre-loaded with monthly bus and subway passes and will be valid from December, 2022, through October, 2023.
-Passes are available to Parents and Guardians of all SPS students of any age or grade.
+City of Somerville distributed a limited amount of free monthly MBTA transit passes to eligible households through the SPS Family Liaisons.
+These passes were pre-loaded with monthly bus and subway passes and will be valid from time of distribution through August 2025.
+Passes were available to parents and guardians of all SPS students of any age or grade.

 Low-income Pass